Throughout these Terms of Reference:

 FAB meetings without Club attendance

-The FAB will meet independently, initially on a monthly basis; extending to quarterly once the FAB is fully established.
+The FAB will meet independently, on a monthly basis.
 All meeting minutes will be made available to the wider fanbase once approved at the subsequent FAB meeting.

 Club attendance at FAB meetings

-Additionally, the FAB will meet with EFC, including at least one Board member, on at least a quarterly basis.
-For each meeting, a minimum of 20 working days’ notice will be given to all members.
-The FAB will provide the agenda to Everton at least five working days prior to the meeting, with AOB no later than 24 hours prior.
-A jointly-agreed record of discussions, ratified by the FAB and Everton, will be made available within 20 working days of each meeting.
+Additionally, the FAB will meet with EFC, including at least one Board member on at least a quarterly basis, with guaranteed attendance from EFC CEO at least twice per annum.
+For each meeting, a minimum of twenty working days’ notice will be given to all members.
+The FAB will provide the agenda to Everton at least five working days prior to the meeting, with AOB no later than twenty-four hours prior.
+A jointly-agreed record of discussions ratified by the FAB and Everton, will be made available within twenty working days of each meeting.

 All FAB members will be required to comply with a Code of Conduct to ensure behaviour is respectful at all meetings.
-The FAB may suspend or expel any member whose conduct renders them unfit for membership in the opinion of the FAB, following the process determined within the Constitution, including a majority vote and a right of appeal.
+The FAB may suspend or expel any member whose conduct renders them unfit for membership in the opinion of the FAB.
+No member may be suspended or expelled without first being given the opportunity to make representations in writing to the FAB.

 All FAB members have the right to vote at all meetings on a ‘one member, one vote’ basis.
 In the event of a split vote, the Chairperson will have the casting vote.

-In order to recognise the commitment from the FAB and Everton, all parties will sign a Memorandum of Understanding to ensure the frequency of meetings, EFC’s attendance and the sensitivities of confidential information can be maintained.
+In order to recognise the commitment from the FAB and EFC, all parties will sign a Memorandum of Understanding to ensure the frequency of meetings, EFC’s attendance and the sensitivities of confidential information can be maintained.
+The content of such Memorandum of Understanding may be reviewed by the parties in accordance with the terms of such document.

 FAB members representing organisations with reserved positions are required to ensure regular dialogue is maintained with that organisation’s membership so that any issues, successes or areas for improvement can be raised in advance of FAB meetings.
 Furthermore, representatives are required to disseminate information from the FAB’s monthly meetings.